This page provides information on permits that require plan review. For information on quick permits, please visit our quick permits page.

-A project requires plans when it is necessary to provide a greater level of detail to demonstrate compliance with adopted codes and ordinances (for more information, review a Checklist of Daly City's Plan Notes (PDF)).
+A project requires plans when it is necessary to provide a greater level of detail to demonstrate compliance with adopted codes and ordinances.
 Building projects requiring plans include:

 Additions